ArthurTsvettsih/Practice/Practice/Practice/DataSets/Notes/BinaryTreeFacts.md

 - There are no cycles
 - Trees are useful for arranging data in a hierarchy
 - Not stored contagiuously in memory
+- A set of trees is known as a _forest_

 ## Binary Tree
 - Special kind of tree where each node has at most 1 child - left child and right child